timmens/social-cost-ai/src/project/presentation/second_pres/main.md

 ---
 ### Lessons Learned

-- Always have a back-up plan
+- Always have a back-up plan (we did!)

 - Be less patient in B2B contexts
+    * Set deadlines after experiencing the _first_ problem
+    * _Be loud_ until your problem has been solved
+    * The bigger the company the faster and better their reaction

 ---
 <!-- paginate: false -->